Azure Active Directory is an open, flexible and enterprise-grade cloud offering of a computing platform for various ranges of customers.

 Protect your business and mitigate potential threats with security monitoring, alerts and machine learning-based reports that identify inconsistent access patterns.

 Delegate important tasks to your employees, such as resetting passwords and creating and managing groups.
 Provide self-service password change, reset and self-service group management with Azure AD Premium.

 We can extend any of the active directory services to get integrated with the Azure AD services to enable SSO for all applications.
 User attributes can be synchronized automatically to your cloud AD from any other on-premises directory that you login from.

-Azure’s Active Directory services bring all the enterprise directory and identity management to the cloud as a one-stop shop solution, which caters all the identity management requirements.
+Azure’s Active Directory services bring all the enterprise directory and identity management to the cloud as a one-stop-shop solution, which caters to all the identity management requirements.

 Free Demo for Corporate & Online Trainings.